 Lateral neck flexion stretch targets the upper trapezius muscle.
 This stretch can be very useful for people who suffer from tight, aching muscles in the upper back and neck, such as those who work at a computer.
 Look straight forward and do not let the chin drop down.
 Move your ear towards the shoulder but do not let your shoulder lift up.
 Hold for between 10 and 30 seconds.
 Increase the stretch by using the left hand to apply gentle pressure to the right side of the head.

-Apply a heat pack (if there was a sudden point of pain for example if you suffered a neck strain then it is possible muscle damage or tearing has occured in which case avoid heat for at least 48 hours as this can increase bleeding and the time taken to heal.
+Apply a heat pack (if there was a sudden point of pain for example if you suffered a neck strain then it is possible muscle damage or tearing has occurred in which case avoid heat for at least 48 hours as this can increase bleeding and the time is taken to heal.

 Sports massage is usually very effective in relaxing the muscles.
 Deep tissue massage can be performed after an initial acute stage and in conjunction with heat can really help relax and stretch the painful muscles.

-A doctor may prescribe pain killers or NSAID anti inflammatory medication such as Ibuprofen (check contraindications) to reduce pain and inflammation.
+A doctor may prescribe painkillers or NSAID anti-inflammatory medication such as Ibuprofen (check contraindications) to reduce pain and inflammation.